pri-k/docs-mysql/bootstrapping.html.md

 #### <a id="how-it-works"></a>How it works ####

 The bootstrap errand simply automates the steps in the manual bootstrapping process documented below.
-It finds the node with the highest transaction sequence number, and asks it to start up by itself (i.e. in bootstrap mode), then asks the remaining nodes to join the cluster.
+It finds the node with the highest transaction sequence number, and asks it to start up by itself (i.e., in bootstrap mode), then asks the remaining nodes to join the cluster.

 ### <a id="cluster-disrupted"></a>Scenario 1: Virtual Machines running, Cluster Disrupted ###